 Keskar said executives at Air India called him yesterday from India after a Cabinet committee authorized a compensation agreement between Boeing and the airline for delivery delays.
 The executives stayed up all night to prepare for the session, he said.
 K. Swaminathan, a spokesman at Mumbai-based Air India, didn’t immediately respond to two calls each to his mobile phone and work phone today.

 Three 787s await Air India at Boeing’s factory in North Charleston, South Carolina -- the first one built there and two others from its main plant in Everett, Washington.
 Air India eventually is due to get the second South Carolina-made 787, the one with the General Electric Co.
-(GE) engine that failed before a test flight last weekend.
+(GE:US) engine that failed before a test flight last weekend.

 “On Monday they’ll start putting logistics in place to come to Charleston,” Keskar said.
 “We need to get a delivery team here that will go check out all the systems, fly the plane, do all the things they need to do.
 That takes three or four days.”